How do I get my cat to cuddle at night?

 Step 3: After the Play Session, Feed Them

-Although this might be tough for cat owners who leave food out all day long, you can still entice them to eat by adding new food into their feeding bowl.
+Although this might be tough for cat owners who leave food out all day, you can still entice them to eat by adding new food to their feeding bowl.

-For me, adding in fresh food works exceptionally well, and he sleeps all through the night without any issues.
+For us, adding in fresh food works exceptionally well, and he sleeps all through the night without any issues.

 Step 4: Put an Elevated Sleeping Spot Near Your Bed

-Now, this step is about getting them comfortable with sleeping in your room.
-See, you want your cat to become gradually more accepting of sleeping in your room.
+Now, this step is about getting them comfortable sleeping in your room.
+You want your cat to gradually become more accepting of sleeping in your room.

 • Try putting a perch near your bed.
 It will offer your cat a nice elevated spot to sleep that we all know cats love.

-• Before my cat started sleeping in my bed, I bought him this wonderful perch and stuck onto the wall in my room; he loved it.
+• Before my cat started sleeping in my bed, we bought him a perch and stuck it to the wall in my room.
+He loved it.

 Step 5: Let Your Cat Familiarize Themselves with the Bed